vighnesh-5876/projectreplitfashion/README.md

 ### Products Not Displaying

-1. Check product files in `content/products/`
+1. Check if `products.json` exists in the root directory
-2. Verify correct YAML frontmatter format
+2. Verify product files exist in `content/products/`
+3. Check build logs in Netlify dashboard for errors
+4. Manually trigger a new build in Netlify if needed
-3. Clear browser cache
+5. Clear browser cache and localStorage

 ### Images Not Loading